takobaba/EFI-Opencore-Dell-Optiplex-7040-SFF/README.md

 * Disabled Secureboot
 * Removed iGPU from DeviceProperties

-Dual Boot with Win10 on m2 nvme 256 GB
+Dual Boot with Win10 on CX2 LiteOn nvme 256 GB